amycruz97/learn-tech-writing/README.md

 If you are a curious about tech writing as a career or a new tech writer, this plan is for you.

+Before we get into the plan, let's answer some frequently asked questions:

+**Who are you?**

+👋🏽 I am Amruta Ranade, the Staff Tech Writer at a distributed database startup in New York City.
+I have a Bachelor's degree in Electronics and a Master's degree in Technical Communication.
+And I [make YouTube videos about tech writing](https://www.youtube.com/channel/UCKsaZMjb3lsLe5YtasDifuA).

+**Do I need to complete the plan in 30 days?**

-Note: The suggested timeline assumes you can spend 1-2 hours per day for 30 days.
+Nope.
+The suggested timeline assumes you can spend 1-2 hours per day for 30 days.
 Don't feel compelled to stick to the timeline.
 This is meant to be a self-paced plan -- make it work for your schedule as you see fit.

-### Who am I?

-I am Amruta Ranade, the Staff Tech Writer at a distributed database startup in New York City.
-I have a Bachelor's degree in Electronics and a Master's degree in Technical Communication.
-And I [make YouTube videos about tech writing](https://www.youtube.com/channel/UCKsaZMjb3lsLe5YtasDifuA).
+**Will I get a certificate on completing the plan?**

+Nope.
+What you will have is a portfolio of your writing samples.
+In my experience, a portfolio matters more than a certificate while applying for tech writing jobs.

+**Will you review my documents/provide feedback/mentor me?**

+Unfortunately, my full-time job and personal responsibilities don't allow me the bandwidth to review your documents, provide feedback, or offer 1:1 mentorship.
+In fact, the reason I created the plan is to provide a useful resource in response to the frequent requests for mentorship and tech writing courses.

-Now that introductions are out of the way, let's get to the plan!
+Now that FAQs and introductions are out of the way, let's get to the plan!

 ## Week 1: What is Tech Writing + Beginner FAQs + Tech Writing Process + Introduction to GitHub